diverse-project/models2016-program/README.md

 - A DSL
 - A generative approach
-- Angular app including :
+- An angular app including :
   - select favorite talks
   - export all talks to ics file
   - export favorite talks to ics file